Huilai County

 Huilai County (postal: Hweilai; 惠来县 (惠來縣, Huìlái Xiàn)) is a county covering part of the eastern coast of Guangdong province, China, facing the South China Sea to the south.
 It lies under the jurisdiction of Jieyang.
+According to the 2020 Chinese census, the county has a population of 1,040,779 under its hukou, (household registration) system.
+Amongst them, 437,430 are downtown residents.

 Climate

 Transportation

 The currently under construction Huilai railway station, on the Shantou–Shanwei high-speed railway, will serve the county.